The Brief Wondrous Life of Oscar Wao: Magical realism

 The Brief and Wondrous Life of Oscar Wao contains several of the hallmarks of Latin American magical realism.
 The novel's plot is intricately bound up with the notion of Fukú Americanus, which is "generally a curse of doom of some kind; specifically, the Curse or Doom of the New World".
-The reliance on Fukú, and its counterpart Zafa gives the novel a fantastical element which shows magical realism part in the plot, as the narrative follows the impact of the supernatural curse.
+The reliance on Fukú, and its counterpart Zafa gives the novel a fantastical element which shows the magical realism aspect of the plot, as the narrative follows the impact of the supernatural curse.
 This is coupled with other supernatural elements, such as the man with no face and the mongoose.

 The novel's fantastical elements occur in New Jersey and the Dominican Republic.
 This combination establishes a real-world setting for these events and blends the natural with the supernatural, another attribute of magical realism.

 In addition to the fantastical elements of the novel, Oscar Wao also includes a degree of political critique in the discussion of the Trujillo dictatorship of the Dominican Republic and a portrayal of metafiction in Oscar's writing on fantasy novels.
 Both political critique and metafiction are typical features of magical realism.

 Díaz also hints at the novel’s magical realist elements by claiming that Fúku was popular in places like Macondo, which is the fictional setting for One Hundred Years of Solitude by Gabriel García Márquez, which is seen as one of the most prominent Latin American magical realist novels.